-However, the actual interests of both persons were not taken into account.
+The actual interests of both persons were not taken into account.
 Thus, one person wants the peel of an orange for a cake recipe, the other wanted to eat the orange.
 This makes it quite easy to achieve 100% satisfaction for both sides.
 Win-Win.
 The approach of principled negotiation clarifies that one party does not have to lose for the other to gain.
-Instead, we should — as mentioned above — become aware of each party’s interests and motivations to find new collaborative solutions.
+Instead, we should — as mentioned above — become aware of each party's interests and motivations to find new collaborative solutions.

 Sandbagging & Turning Tables

 Earlier I mentioned that also the relationship between the negotiating partners is an important aspect and should not be underestimated, especially in the case of long-term contacts.
 Therefore, the following technique should be used carefully, as it can ruin relationships if the other party discovers it.

 Sandbagging is a strategy in which the own position is intentionally lowered to achieve results that are greater-than-anticipated.
 In the context of negotiations, this can take a treacherous course: both want the same thing, but the opposite party thinks one has conceded, so they give one something else on top.
 Now it should also be obvious why this can negatively impact the relationship: the other person is simply being fooled.

 In contrast to the topics of the first workshops, I haven't really dealt yet with these ones.
 As a result, the lessons learned were even more exciting and intensive than before.
 Once again, I became aware that this is something I have to work on.
 That's why I can only recommend it to everyone, no matter if you are a senior/aspiring manager or not, to participate next time.
 The articles only touch on the immediate learnings, since some insights probably take some time to emerge.

 The community emerging out of the workshops and the resulting interactions and relationships are invaluable.